DeltaRig/Angular/README.md

 ### Set up the environment

+Versions used in this project:

+Angular CLI: 13.3.10
+Node: 16.17.0

-Install node js, version used here was v18.14.0.
-And install Angular CLI with the command bellow:
+Install node js, and install Angular CLI with the command bellow:

 > npm install -g @angular/cli